apdingman/apdingman.github.io/content/posts/continuous-delivery-deployment/index.md

 ## Why would you want to use Continuous Deployment?

-Getting to the point of deploying to the production environment eliminates unnecessary human effort and toil and facilitates a much greater rate at which technical features can be delivered to achieve desired business outcomes.
+Getting to the point of deploying all the way through to the production environment using automation eliminates unnecessary human effort and toil and facilitates a much greater rate at which technical features can be delivered to achieve desired business outcomes.

 ## How might you get there?